cozie-app/cozie-apple-website/docs/installation.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Sign up to become a tester

-Cozie Apple is still in Beta version and cannot be installed from the Apple Store yet.
-However, please contact us if you would like to become a tester and try the app.
-Please email us at cozie.app@gmail.com.

-In the email please introduce yourself and let us know why you are interested in testing Cozie.
-To test Cozie you need to be an Apple user, your phone should be running iOS 9 or newer and your Apple Watch should be gen 3 or newer.
-Please also send us your email address (Apple ID) that is linked to your Apple account so we can add you to the Beta testers list.

 ## Instructions for testers

 This short guide will explain how to set up and install Cozie on your Apple.